thenikhilk/thenikhilk.github.io/README.md

 # Nikhil Khanna

-Protagonist, on a journey like no other
+Protagonist, on a journey like no other.

-.
-Telling my stories 📰 through pictures 🖼️
+Telling my stories 📰 through pictures 🖼️.

-.
-Posting frequently from my journey in this world 🌏
+Posting frequently from my journey in this world 🌏.
-.

 Explore more [TheNikhilK.com](TheNikhilK.com)